9dots/devBots/color_sensor.md

 4. The sensor is called using the command ```devices.color(2)```.
   + Within the parentheses, note the port number that the sensor is plugged into.
-5. If the color sensor detects a value of 5, which is equivalent to the color red, it should move forward one wheel rotation at 40 speed.
+5. If the color sensor detects a value equal to 5 (red), it can be given a command to react.
-  + In this case, students may use a steer.forever in place of steer.rotations to have the robot charge forward as much as necessary to beat its opponent.
-6. If the robot is not locating another object and charging forward, what else should it do?
-  + Robot can spin until it sees another object.
+  + In the sample, the robot will move forward one wheel rotation at a speed of 40.
-7. As a group, add an else statement.
+7. As a group, decide where to include the color sensor condition within the attack function.
 ```js
 if (devices.sonic(1) <= 240) {
   steer.forever(100, 0)